BrandonCorey/js109/study_guide_written.md

 - Bool --> represents an "on" or "off" state, can also be used for evaluation of logical "true" or "false"
 - Undefined --> represents the absence of a value.
 Can be implicit or used in a literal.
 - Null --> same as undefined, but MUST be used as a literal.
 Cannot be implicitly returned.
+- BigInt --> represents larger numbers than Number
+- Symbol --> Don't know what this does

 **Object Data Types**
-- Simple Object
+- Simple Object --> A collection of key value pairs
-- Array
+- Array --> an ordered list of data types (do not have to be same data type)

 *These data types can be represented as literals*
 - A literal is any notation that lets you represent a fixed value in source code